-Another exception is introduced by article 7 of the Law, under which the prohibition of article 1 paragraph 1 does not cover agreements, decisions or concerted practices which aim exclusively at strengthening, promoting and securing exports, unless stated otherwise for categories of agreements or products by joint decision of the Ministers of Finance and Development, following an opinion by the HCC.
+Another exception is introduced by article 7 of the Law, under which the article 1(1) prohibition does not cover agreements, decisions or concerted practices that aim exclusively at strengthening, promoting and securing exports, unless stated otherwise for categories of agreements or products by joint decision of the ministers of finance and development, following an opinion by the HCC.
 The above is without prejudice to Greece's international obligations.

-When assessing vertical restraints under antitrust law does the relevant agency take into account that some agreements may form part of a larger, interrelated, network of agreements or is each agreement assessed in isolation?
+When assessing vertical restraints under antitrust law (or when considering the application of exceptions from antitrust law) does the relevant agency take into account that some agreements may form part of a larger, interrelated, network of agreements or is each agreement assessed in isolation?